OneSpan (NASDAQ:OSPN) Downgraded by BidaskClub

-BidaskClub downgraded shares of OneSpan (NASDAQ:OSPN) from a buy rating to a hold rating in a report published on Monday, BidAskClub reports.
+BidaskClub lowered shares of OneSpan (NASDAQ:OSPN) from a buy rating to a hold rating in a report issued on Sunday morning, BidAskClub reports.

-Several other analysts also recently weighed in on the company.
-Zacks Investment Research downgraded OneSpan from a hold rating to a strong sell rating in a research note on Wednesday, November 4th.
-Needham & Company LLC reissued a buy rating and issued a $29.00 price target on shares of OneSpan in a report on Wednesday, August 12th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company’s stock.
-OneSpan currently has a consensus rating of Hold and a consensus target price of $28.33.
+Other research analysts have also recently issued reports about the stock.
+Zacks Investment Research cut shares of OneSpan from a hold rating to a strong sell rating in a research note on Wednesday, November 4th.
+Needham & Company LLC reissued a buy rating and set a $29.00 target price on shares of OneSpan in a research report on Wednesday, August 12th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company.
+OneSpan has an average rating of Hold and a consensus target price of $28.33.

-OneSpan (NASDAQ:OSPN) last announced its quarterly earnings results on Monday, November 2nd.
-The company reported $0.03 EPS for the quarter, missing the consensus estimate of $0.05 by ($0.02).
+OneSpan (NASDAQ:OSPN) last announced its quarterly earnings data on Monday, November 2nd.
+The company reported $0.03 earnings per share for the quarter, missing analysts’ consensus estimates of $0.05 by ($0.02).
+The firm had revenue of $51.44 million during the quarter, compared to analysts’ expectations of $58.65 million.
 OneSpan had a net margin of 5.72% and a return on equity of 10.86%.
-The company had revenue of $51.44 million for the quarter, compared to analyst estimates of $58.65 million.
-During the same quarter last year, the business earned $0.36 EPS.
 The company’s revenue for the quarter was down 35.5% on a year-over-year basis.
-Sell-side analysts anticipate that OneSpan will post 0.29 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the business posted $0.36 EPS.
+As a group, equities research analysts predict that OneSpan will post 0.29 earnings per share for the current year.

-Several hedge funds have recently made changes to their positions in the company.
-Sylebra Capital Ltd acquired a new stake in shares of OneSpan during the 2nd quarter valued at about $57,263,000.
-First Trust Advisors LP boosted its holdings in OneSpan by 211.6% during the third quarter.
-First Trust Advisors LP now owns 747,425 shares of the company’s stock valued at $15,666,000 after purchasing an additional 507,575 shares in the last quarter.
-Assenagon Asset Management S.A. grew its stake in shares of OneSpan by 4,346.0% in the 3rd quarter.
-Assenagon Asset Management S.A. now owns 508,090 shares of the company’s stock valued at $10,650,000 after purchasing an additional 496,662 shares during the period.
-Allianz Asset Management GmbH raised its holdings in shares of OneSpan by 47.0% in the 3rd quarter.
-Allianz Asset Management GmbH now owns 1,210,028 shares of the company’s stock worth $25,362,000 after buying an additional 387,039 shares in the last quarter.
-Finally, Prudential Financial Inc. lifted its position in shares of OneSpan by 369.0% during the 2nd quarter.
-Prudential Financial Inc. now owns 432,147 shares of the company’s stock worth $12,070,000 after buying an additional 339,997 shares during the period.
+A number of large investors have recently modified their holdings of the stock.
+First Trust Advisors LP lifted its holdings in shares of OneSpan by 31.2% in the 2nd quarter.
+First Trust Advisors LP now owns 239,850 shares of the company’s stock worth $6,699,000 after purchasing an additional 56,976 shares during the last quarter.
+Strs Ohio acquired a new stake in shares of OneSpan during the 2nd quarter worth approximately $167,000.
+D.A.
+Davidson & CO. acquired a new stake in shares of OneSpan during the 2nd quarter worth approximately $1,060,000.
+Charles Schwab Investment Management Inc. grew its stake in shares of OneSpan by 5.5% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 217,161 shares of the company’s stock worth $6,066,000 after purchasing an additional 11,367 shares during the period.
+Finally, Russell Investments Group Ltd. grew its stake in shares of OneSpan by 34.1% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 890,051 shares of the company’s stock worth $24,844,000 after purchasing an additional 226,401 shares during the period.
 Institutional investors own 77.09% of the company’s stock.

 OneSpan Inc, together with its subsidiaries, designs, develops, and markets digital solutions for identity, security, and business productivity worldwide.
 The company offers Trusted Identity Platform, a cloud-based platform to secure users, devices, and transactions across the digital journey; Intelligent Adaptive Authentication, a cloud-based solution that enables banks and other financial institutions to secure users, devices, and transactions; and Risk Analytics, a comprehensive anti-fraud solution.